sillysam100/oemer/README.md

 simply compare the region coverage rate between the prediction and the original image.
 The result is shown in the bottom-middle figure.

 Finally, the last thing to be parsed is the position of noteheads on stafflines.
-The origin starts from the bottom line space with (D4 for treble clef, and F3 for bass clef) index 0.
-There could be negative numbers as well.
-In this step, noteheads are also being assigned with track and group number, indicating which stave they belong to.
+Index 0 originates from the bottom line space (D4 for treble clef, and F3 for bass clef), higher pitch having larger index number.
+There could also be negative numbers.
+In this step, noteheads are also assigned with track and group number, indicating which stave they belong to.
 The bottom-right figure shows the result.